‘The weak treating the weak’: Doctors in Gaza are fainting while trying to save their starving patients

 Yet at least babies Mona and Sila Darbakh are in a hospital where they can get some medical attention – albeit not nearly enough.

-Another mother who spoke to CNN, Hidaya Al Mtawwaq, lives in a tent near the Al-Ahli Al-Arabi hospital in Gaza City with her son Mohammad.
+Another mother who spoke to CNN, Hidaya Al Mtawwaq, lives in a tent near the Al-Ahli Al-Arabi hospital in Gaza City with her son Mohammad, who suffers from a muscle disorder that requires physical therapy and special nutrition.
 He is three years old and weighs just six kilograms (13 lbs) — down from nine kilograms (20lbs) just a few months ago.

 “He can’t stand on his feet, and he can’t move like before, all because of the famine and lack of food,” she told CNN.